 Online learning may not appeal to everyone; however, the sheer number of online learning sites suggests that there is at least a strong interest in convenient, portable learning options — many of which are study-at-your-own-pace.
 For your reference, we’ve selected 50 top learning sites and loosely collected them into the categories you’ll find below.
-While this is not a rankings list by any means, using a variety of criteria, we’ve filtered in some of the most popular sites in each category.
+While this is not a rankings list by any means, (for that you should consult our ranking of the best online colleges) by using a variety of criteria, we’ve filtered in some of the most popular sites in each category.

 Featured Online Colleges

 Many of these sites offer free lessons; some require payment or offer verified certification for a nominal fee.
 Some sites offer very general non-academic lessons, others provided actual college / university curriculum course material.
 Whatever you are looking to learn, check out the list below before trying to wade through pages of search engine listings.

 Art and Music

 - Dave Conservatoire — Dave Conservatoire is an entirely free online music school offering a self-proclaimed “world-class music education for everyone,” and providing video lessons and practice tests.

 - Drawspace — If you want to learn to draw or improve your technique, Drawspace has free and paid self-study as well as interactive, instructor-led lessons.

 - Justin Guitar — The Justin Guitar site boasts over 800 free guitar lessons which cover transcribing, scales, arpeggios, ear training, chords, recording tech and guitar gear, and also offers a variety of premium paid mobile apps and content (books/ ebooks, DVDs, downloads).